 Upon completion of this live activity, participants should be able to:

-- Assess leading-edge concepts and hands-on skills focusing on high-resolution ultrasound patient management and surgical approaches currently emerging in plastic surgery.
+- Assess leading-edge concepts and hands-on skills focusing on lymphatic surgery, patient management and surgical approaches currently emerging in plastic surgery.

 - Identify complex procedural techniques, including how to incorporate innovative approaches and treatment for patient outcomes and safety.

 - Discuss aesthetic techniques and advanced approaches for improving patient outcomes.

 - Examine opportunities to diversify your practice management and maximize revenue streams

 The American Society of Plastic Surgeons (ASPS) is accredited by the Accreditation Council for Continuing Medical Education (ACCME) to provide continuing medical education for physicians.